Professor Neil Adger

-Neil is on the Board of Directors of the Beijer Institute of Ecological Econoics at the Royal Swedish Academy of Sciences.
+Neil is on the Board of Directors of the Beijer Institute of Ecological Econoics at the Royal Swedish Academy of Sciences and services on the International Scientific Advisory Committee of the Basque Centre for Climate Change in Bilbao.
 He is on the Editorial Board of Global Environmental Change, Transactions of the Institute of British Geographers and Ecology and Society.

 His research has been supported by ESRC, NERC, EPSRC, National Institute for Health Research, UK Department for International Development, Department of Energy and Climate Change, Department of Environment Food and Rural Affairs, the Leverhulme Trust, the MacArthur Foundation and the EU.